-sector, controlling c.70% of the Egyptian fresh milk market.
+Dina Farms is the leading market player within its enhancement projects that began during 2021, which sector, controlling c.70% of the Egyptian fresh milk market.
 In 2022, the dairy farm supplied 30.0% (on a volume basis) and 32.5% (on a value basis) of raw milk sales to ICDP, while the remainder is made available to key players in the dairy industry.

-In addition to the dairy farm and fresh milk production, The retail division delivered strong results on the back Dina Farms also has an onsite retail outlet that sells produce, dairy, and other household items.
+Dina Farms also has an onsite retail outlet that sells pro- of price increases as well as additional investments duce, dairy, and other household items.
 Dina Farms made in the company, which helped enhance the divioperates across four business sectors - agricultural sion's turnover efficiency.